 The common advice to take a second job isn't always practical either.
 You have to be very lucky in some places to find two jobs that are willing to share your time.

 For example: the "easiest" jobs to snag here are usually part time jobs (no benefits) with fluctuating schedules.
 So you work a couple of day shifts, then an evening shift, then a night shift or two, then maybe four day shifts in a row...

 And it changes from week to week.
 It can change if your co-worker gets sick or your boss just decides to tweak the schedule.
 Now imagine trying to line two of those up so that your shifts never overlapped?

-No. That second job is going to see you as too much trouble to work with.
+No. What usually happens is that the hiring manager for that second job is going to see you as too much trouble to work with.
 Especially when there are 100 other people in line who want the job and don't have any conflict in their schedules.

 9. Live Below Your Means